Kimberly B. Herman

 - Advised a developer of neonatal and prenatal screening software in a dispute with former employee concerning ownership of intellectual property, including source code.

-- Represented a major manufacturer of spectroscopy-detection equipment in a patent infringement action seeking $130 million in damages in the U.S. District Court for the Eastern District of Tennessee.
+- Represented a major manufacturer of spectroscopy-detection equipment in a patent infringement action in the U.S. District Court for the Eastern District of Tennessee.
 Successfully negotiated a $10 million settlement.

 Mergers & Acquisitions

 - Represented Challengeme Esports GmbH (CME), a provider of one of the most sophisticated eSport matchmaking and tournament platforms, in its acquisition of US-based platform provider, eSports Hero Inc.; also advised CME in connection with a strategic investment in the company by eSports Mogul (ESM), an ASX-listed eSports media company, as well as a multi-year licensing agreement with ESM for the Asia-Pacific region.

 Represented PayPal Media Network in its acquisition by PayPal, a division of eBay, Inc.

 Manages intellectual property diligence for clients' acquisition and divestiture activities as well as financings and credit facilities.

 - Supreme Court Watch: Mission Product v.
 Tempnology, S&W Client Advisory (October 30, 2018)

 - IP Partner, Kimberly Herman, Ranked in World Trademark Review 1000, Press Release (September 24, 2018)

 - Sullivan & Worcester’s Kim Herman Leads New Software Anti-Piracy Practice, The WILEF Tribune, Quoted (March 20, 2018)